The Tulsa and federal law enforcement forces, and the government's politicians.

 The 39th, and longest-serving, President of the United States.

-- President Evil: Willingly or not, Robert Redford is fully aware of what Adrian Veidt has done, and is complicit in keeping the truth suppressed.
-An article covering Veidt's alleged death notes that there was a split between them following Redford being sworn into office, suggesting that he was horrified upon learning the truth.
+- Everyone Has Standards: Robert Redford was made fully aware of what Adrian Veidt has done, and is complicit in keeping the truth suppressed.
+However, an article covering Veidt's alleged death notes that there was a split between them following Redford being sworn into office, suggesting that he was horrified upon learning the truth.

 - Unwitting Pawn: Veidt set up his presidency, which he doesnt learn until he was elected.

-- The Voice: His appearance in the season so far is confined to a picture of him in an exhibit of "notable presidents" in the first episode.
+- The Voice: His only physical appearance is confined to a picture of him in an exhibit of "notable presidents" in the first episode.

 Treasury Secretary Henry Louis Gates Jr.